Eleaha/PA-Article-API/README.md

 I then implemented a dockerfile to attempt to automate everything up to the point of the server listen file running, when I was landing on solutions that involved custom bash scripts, I realised that in this simple case, it was probably best to stick to the simpler side and leave it at the containerised database.

+Even after this little rummage and experimentation with docker, I can definitely see how in a production environment it could be an invaluable tool.

 ### Swagger

 I've only briefly used Swagger as part of a tutorial project in C#, so integrating it into a TypeScript application was new.
 I started by reading a few articles and some docs to get an idea of what would work best, and landed on swagger UI and swagger Jsdoc.
 Unlike C#, docs for swagger can't be automatically generated based off classes and needs a library called tsoa to facilitate, which uses class architecture and decorators to automatically generate routes and documentation.
 I implemented basic functionality on a single controller early on and got it working, however decided that for 3 endpoints it was definitely overkill.
 Tsoa looks really interesting, and is something I'm looking to use for future personal projects.